Category: Uncategorized

 Established 2010

-Stephen Warhover was CEO and president of Gorton’s Seafood for 23 years.
-Steve started his career with General Mills in 1968 as Marketing Assistant and worked his way to Vice President/General Manager in 1983.
+Stephen Warhover was the chief executive officer and president of Gorton’s Seafood.
+He started his career working as a marketing assistant at General Mills and worked his way to vice president and general manager.
 He was appointed CEO of Gorton’s Inc. in 1986 and retired in 2009.
-He is an alumnus of Dartmouth College, Class ’66.
-He received his MBA from Kellogg Graduate School, Northwestern University.
-He currently serves on the board of directors for Gorton’s.
+He is an alumnus of Dartmouth College and received his MBA from Kellogg Graduate School at Northwestern University.

 Meet Bill Herzig